Skip to content

 All traffic between the operator and target PCs is encrypted using WireGuard tunnels with Curve25519 key exchange and ChaCha20-Poly1305 authenticated encryption.
 No ports are exposed on target machines — connections are only reachable through the VPN.

-The SSH layer is further hardened with:
+The runtime layer is further hardened with:

 3. Policy Engine